About the course

 All Hallows Catholic School works with the University of Chichester, and as such will be required to attend specific training days at the University.
 As well as specific subject knowledge candidates will be taught pedagogical skills and be assessed regularly through assignments and essays which are set by the University.

 Interview by the Headteacher, Head of Department and a representative from School Direct Provider University of Chichester.
-One interview to be held at the school, there will be a short literacy test and candidates will teach approximately 20 minutes of a Key Stage 3 lesson.
+One interview to be held at the school and candidates will teach approximately 20 minutes of a Key Stage 3 lesson.

 How school placements work